 |ER, 1 month

 |REI, 1 month

 |Clinic, 1 month|

-Morning report, Journal Club and grand rounds presentations are part of the educational curriculum.
-In addition, protected conference times on Friday mornings give time for residents to hear presentations from guest speakers on MFM, Gyn-Onc, family medicine and urogynecolgy as well as learning the business aspect of OB-GYN practices with coding presentations, job hunting tips and how to review contracts.
+Morning report, Journal Club, Grand rounds presentations as well as monthly M&M conferences are part of the educational curriculum.
+In addition, protected conference time on Friday mornings gives time for residents to hear presentations from guest speakers on MFM, Gyn-Onc, family medicine and urogynecology as well as learning the business aspect of OB-GYN practices with coding presentations, career guidance and how to review contracts.